 Method:

-I used a traditional chocolate cake recipe to make this cake, sliced it through the middle and added some vanilla flavoured butter-cream icing.
-I then covered the entire cake in the butter-cream – this helps the fondant icing adhere to it.
+I used a traditional chocolate cake recipe to make this cake, sliced it through

 Next I covered it in ready-to-roll fondant icing.
 I rolled it out using plenty of icing sugar and a rolling pin.
 Trick is to make sure your rolling surface and pin are well covered in icing sugar to prevent any sticking.